Characterizing the Resilience and Sensitivity of Polyurethane Vision-Based Tactile Sensors: SENSOR CHARACTERIZATION

 In this study, we test across 10 ridge amplitudes with constant period, and 10 ridge periods with constant amplitude.
 All ridges were printed with custom settings on a Bambu X1E.
 We test across amplitudes of 0.005 to 0.05 mm, and across periods of 0.6 mm to 1.5 mm.
 Ridges of varying magnitude all have the maximum period of 1.5 mm, while ridges of varying period have the same maximum amplitude of 0.6 mm.
-We selected these ranges experimentally to to capture interesting results, ensuring that both materials could generate a meaningful signal at the largest period and amplitude.
-We also test each ridge with a 2 N and 10 N normal load to observe how it affects spatial sensitivity.
+We selected these ranges experimentally to capture interesting results, ensuring that all materials could generate a meaningful signal at the largest period and amplitude.
+The normal force applied between the sensor and surface is also important for the strength of the signal.
+Intuitively, harder materials will deform less and thus produce a weaker signal compared to softer materials.
+So, we also test both 2 N and 10 N normal forces across all ridge configurations.